Shared Content Block:

 In rare cases where the melanoma is located on a finger or toe and has grown deeply, part or all of that digit may need to be amputated.

 Immunotherapy uses drugs to enhance the immune system’s ability to fight cancer.
-Immunotherapy medications may be recommended after surgery when the cancer has spread to the lymph nodes or other areas of the body.
-Immunotherapy may also be used when it is known that the melanoma is metastatic and surgery isn't considered an option for treatment.
+Immunotherapy medications may be recommended after surgery when the cancer has spread to the lymph nodes or other areas of the body, or if the cancer has high risk features for spread to lymph nodes or other areas of the body.

 Doctors use several forms of immunotherapy to treat melanoma, including immune checkpoint inhibitors, also called checkpoint blockade therapies.
 These drugs target the body’s checkpoint proteins, helping restore the immune system’s natural defenses against cancer cells.
 Other immunotherapies for melanoma include oncolytic virus therapy, which uses a lab-altered virus to infect and kill cancer cells, and adoptive cell transfer, which harnesses white blood cells called tumor-infiltrating lymphocytes to attack the cancer.

 Targeted therapies use drugs to inhibit the action of defective genes and molecules and halt the growth and spread of melanoma cells while limiting harm to normal cells.
-This form of treatment is most effective in patients with metastatic melanoma who have specific mutations in the BRAF or C-KIT genes.
+This form of treatment is most effective in patients with metastatic melanoma who have specific mutations in the BRAF gene.

 Radiation therapy employs high-energy light waves to destroy cancer cells.
 Although doctors rarely use radiation as a primary treatment for melanoma, it may be used after surgery to reduce the risk of the cancer coming back or shrink melanomas that can’t be removed completely.
 Doctors may also use radiation as a palliative treatment for melanomas that have spread to the brain or other distant sites to relieve symptoms and decrease pain.